frontenddogma/web-development-glossary/manuscript/p.md

 : → Perceivable, Operable, Understandable, and Robust

 PowerShell
 : A task automation and configuration management framework from Microsoft, consisting of a command-line shell and associated scripting language.
-Initially a Windows component only, known as Windows PowerShell, it was made open-source and cross-platform in 2016 with the introduction of PowerShell Core.
+Initially a Windows component only, known as Windows PowerShell, it was made open source and cross-platform in 2016 with the introduction of PowerShell Core.
 The former is built on .NET Framework while the latter on .NET Core.
 PowerShell was first released in 2006.&nbsp;[†](#w-powershell) ℹ︎&nbsp;[microsoft.com/powershell](https://www.microsoft.com/powershell/)

 PPC
 : → Pay-per-click